mk360/feh-battles/README.md

 hero2.equipWeapon(weapon2);
 ```

-If you feel the need to _really_ populate your battlefield, you can assign allies and enemies to both sides - with so far no restriction on wilder scenarios (such as a third hero being an ally of both enemies.
-Don't try to think about it, you'll have a headache.).
+If you feel the need to _really_ populate your battlefield, you can assign allies and enemies to both sides - with so far no restriction on wilder scenarios (such as a third hero being an ally of both enemies).

 Now that the two opponents are prepared, let's fight: